chrisshiplet/btcbar/README.md

 * The first release, which uses MtGox's USD ticker API.

+## License

+This project currently retains my copyright, although I am considering moving to a FOSS license as it matures.

+The source is provided for inspection, considering the nature of Bitcoin.
+You are free to download and build for personal use, but please don't redistribute this project yet.

 ## Donate

 If for some reason you feel like donating a few micro btc to future development, those should go here: